numpy/numpy/doc/source/user/how-to-partition.rst

 ---------

 ``numpy.mgrid`` can be used as a shortcut for creating meshgrids.
-It is not a function, but a ``nd_grid`` instance that, when indexed, returns a multidimensional meshgrid.
+It is not a function, but when indexed, returns a multidimensional meshgrid.

 ::